Shaddai

 how the LORD had brought Israel out of Egypt.
 (Exodus 18:1)

 Moses' father-in-law Jethro (Yitro) had heard how God had blessed his son-in-law and his kinsmen by delivering them from their oppression in Egypt, and went to Rephidim to meet with him.
-Jethro also brought Moses’ wife Zipporah and his two sons Gershom and Eliezer (all of whom had apparently returned to Midian before the exodus of the Israelites).
-Upon their reunion, Moses told his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel's sake, all the hardship that had come upon them in the way, and how the LORD had delivered them.
-Jethro rejoiced, blessed the LORD, and offered sacrifices - which were then communally eaten with Moses’ brother Aaron and the elders of the Israelites.
+Jethro also brought Moses' wife Zipporah and his two sons Gershom and Eliezer (all of whom had apparently returned to Midian before the exodus of the Israelites).
+Upon their reunion, Moses told his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel's sake, all the hardship that had come upon them in the way, and how God had delivered them.
+Jethro rejoiced, blessed the LORD, and offered sacrifices - which were then communally eaten with Moses' brother Aaron and the elders of the Israelites.

-After the third new moon after leaving Egypt (i.e., the 1st day of the month of Sivan), the Israelites encamped opposite Mount Sinai, the place where Moses was initially commissioned.
-Moses ascended the mountain, and there God commanded him to tell the leaders that if they would obey the LORD and keep His covenant, then they would be mamlekhet kohanim v’goy kadosh -- a "kingdom of priests and a holy nation."
-After delivering this message, the people responded by proclaiming, kol asher diber Adonai na’aseh ("all that the LORD has spoken, we shall do").
+After delivering this message, the people responded by proclaiming, kol asher diber Adonai na'aseh ("all that the LORD has spoken, we shall do").
 Moses then returned to the mountain and was told to command the people to sanctify themselves before the LORD descended upon the mountain in three days.
 The people were to abstain from worldly comforts and not so much as touch (under penalty of death) the boundaries of the mountain.
 "Be ready for the third day; for on the third day the LORD will come down on Mount Sinai in the sight of all the people."

 On the morning of the third day (the sixth of Sivan, exactly seven weeks after the Exodus), all the children of Israel gathered at the foot of Mount Sinai, where the LORD descended amidst thunder, lightning, billowing smoke, fire, and the voluminous blast of the shofar.
 Moses then ascended, but the LORD told him to go back down and warn the people - including the priests - not to set foot on the mountain lest they be consumed by the wrath of the LORD.

-The LORD then declared the foundation of moral conduct required of the people, the
+The LORD then declared the foundation of moral conduct required of the people,

-Ten Commandments:
+the Ten Commandments:

 1. I am the LORD your God who delivered you from Egypt ...